Mini Cart

 This coffee, the first to come from Panama, has been part of Boot Koffie's range for nearly 30 years.
 Panamaria is named after Maria Ruiz, the then chief of the plantation and co-founder of its unique flavor.
 Barend explains, "In 1993 we, (Barend and brother Willem), started importing coffees from Maria Ruiz.
 My father Jacob and mother Marianne, together with Maria and her brothers, tasted coffees from different micro plantation areas in Panama at the time and thus compiled the flavor profile of the first Panamaria coffee.
 The Panamaria coffee immediately became a runner in the range."

-Coffee sheet (PDF)
+BOOT Coffee Brew Guide (PDF)